Frequently Asked Questions

 Is social distancing being practised?

-Social distancing has been in place in the centre since the end of March and from 15th June, further measures will be implemented for your safety.
+Social distancing has been in place in the centre since the end of March and from 15th June, further measures have been implemented for your safety.
 Floor stickers and tape will mark out safe distances whilst walking and queuing in the centre and to further enhance public safety, a one-way system will be in operation to reduce the cross-flow of visitors.
 Please keep to the left as you walk around and observe the new signage whilst visiting which is there to remind you to practise social distancing and keep a safe 2m distance between anyone who is not in your household.

 What can I expect when I arrive at Idlewells?

 Is the centre being cleaned more frequently?

 Since the end of March, an enhanced cleaning regime has been in place at Idlewells.
 This includes: